Homa ya uti wa mgongo isiyo ya Kuambukiza

 Noninfectious meningitis is a type of aseptic meningitis (meningitis caused by something other than the bacteria that typically cause acute meningitis).

-Noninfectious meningitis is caused by disorders that are not infections or by drugs or vaccines.
+Noninfectious meningitis is caused by disorders that are not infections or by medications or vaccines.
 Overall, these conditions are uncommon causes of meningitis.

 Disorders that most commonly cause noninfectious meningitis include disorders that cause inflammation, such as the inflammation that occurs when the body's immune system malfunctions and attacks the body's own tissues (autoimmune disorders).
 Such disorders include rheumatoid arthritis and systemic lupus erythematosus (lupus).